willi-esti/agent-starter-python/README.md

 uv sync
 ```

-Set up the environment by copying `.env.example` to `.env` and filling in the required values:
+Set up the environment by copying `.env.example` to `.env.local` and filling in the required values:

 - `LIVEKIT_URL`: Use [LiveKit Cloud](https://cloud.livekit.io/) or [run your own](https://docs.livekit.io/home/self-hosting/)
 - `LIVEKIT_API_KEY`